-Bemerkung: Try to avoid deleting objects (rather disable them) as Zammad might run into unexpected conditions if they where referenced somewhere.
+Note: Try to avoid deleting objects (and disable them instead) as Zammad might run into unexpected conditions if they are referenced somewhere.

 Here's an overview of the objects.
-On the upper right you can add new Attributes (no 1).
-By default, there will be no custom fields - standard objects (no 2) will be grayed out, you can't delete or change those.
-Custom objects (no 3) will be displayed in black font and have a trash bin on the right site to delete not needed objects.
-By click on custom objects, you can edit them so they can suite your needs.
+On the upper right you can add new Attributes.
+By default, there will be no custom fields - standard objects will be grayed out, you can't delete or change those.
+Custom objects (will be displayed in black font and have a trash bin on the right site to delete unnecessary objects.
+By clicking on "custom objects" you can edit them to suit your needs.